Nutrition has a big impact on our health!

 So, go for more fruits and veggies, follow the dietary guidelines.
 If you are eating consistently a variety of 5-9 servings (one serving= one hand full or 8 fl. oz.) of fruits and veggies on a daily basis, then you are doing very well.
 Congratulations!

 For those of us who cannot be consistent there is a good way to add these nutrients to our diet.
-My family is getting the additional vital micro-nutrients on a daily basis.
+My family is getting additional vital micro-nutrients on a daily basis.
 I am excited about this and encourage you to check the nutrition link on my links +plus page.

 So, if we want to increase the body's defenses, we have to act on it.